DonaldWhyte/mocking-in-rust-using-double/contents.md

 Achieved in Rust by replacing `trait`s and functions.

 [NEXT]
-Used incorrectly, behaviour verification overfits the implementation.
+Behaviour verification can overfit implementation.

-Introducing a huge burden on development.

 Pattern matching **expands the asserted behaviour space**.